qaisjp/green-candy/ps2 export tool/releases/README.txt

 1) uses a fork of rwtools by aap (https://github.com/aap/rwtools)
 2) uses the libimagequant library (http://pngquant.org/lib/)
 3) uses the libsquish library (https://code.google.com/p/libsquish/)
+4) Thanks to aru from GTAForums for XBOX swizzling and unswizzling algorithms (http://gtaforums.com/topic/213907-unswizzle-tool/)
+5) Some parts are inspired by research from DK22Pac

 ==================================
 WHAT IS IMGIMPORT ?